All Episodes

 dan friesen

-Yeah, it's because they stopped hating Jews at a certain point.
+Yeah, it's because they stopped hating Jews as well.

 jordan holmes